 You can buy an F1 car from various different places, usually auction houses or online auctions.
-Some private dealers may sell F1 cars too.
-Prices vary drastically, ranging from tens of thousands for show cars to millions of dollars for working cars driven by famous drivers.
+Some private dealers may sell Formula 1 cars too.
+Prices vary drastically, ranging from tens of thousands for show cars to $5 million or more for working cars driven by famous drivers.

-Okay, so now you know that you can buy one, but how do you actually go about finding one for sale?
-It is quite a complex process, and it is also a very expensive one.
-So, let’s take a look at this idea in more detail, and go through some examples of F1 car purchases too.
+Now you know that you can buy one, but how do you actually go about finding an F1 car that’s for sale?
+It’s quite a complex process, and it’s also a very expensive one.
+Below, I take a look at this idea in more detail, and I’ll go through some examples of F1 car purchases too.

 How Much Do F1 Cars Cost To Build?

 All of this technology comes with a cost.
-This cost can be astronomical, as it can be noted that in 2018, Mercedes and Ferrari both spent around $400 million on their cars for that season.
+This cost can be astronomical.
+In 2018, Mercedes and Ferrari both spent around $400 million on their cars for that season.
 Plus, this doesn’t even factor in the running costs throughout the year.
 These were the two top teams that year, with Mercedes coming out on top and Ferrari settling for second place.

 Still A Lot Of Money

-However, Haas and Williams, who placed 5th and 10th respectively, both spent closer to $150 million.
-This is still huge money, and the money is needed if the teams want to perform well throughout the season.
-A lot of the money is spent on the engine and other internal components, but it still costs a lot of money to build the chassis and remaining parts of the car as well.
+However, Haas and Williams, who placed 5th and 10th respectively that year, both spent closer to $150 million.
+This is still a huge amount of money, and the money is needed if the teams want to perform well throughout the season.
+Even though there is now a budget cap of $135 million (although it may be adjusted for inflation), teams may still spend over and above that on things that are not included in the budget cap.

 So, now that you know how much the teams spend to build the cars, it is obvious that it won’t be cheap to buy one second hand.
 But before we talk about the prices, we should first consider how you actually go about finding an F1 car to buy.

-Websites like Racecars Direct, Retro Racecars and F1 Authentics all have vast selections of F1 cars for sale from various eras.
-We will talk more about these eras and what they mean for the price of the car in the next section.
+Websites like Racecars Direct and F1 Authentics often have vast selections of F1 cars for sale from various eras.
+I will talk more about these eras and what they mean for the price of the car in the next section.
 You will also sometimes come across private sellers, but they often take the auction approach as well, using websites like eBay to sell the car.